JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 > …form the basis of a new digital ‘grid’ that will link the main population centres of the country before the end of the decade… this new grid will become a high-speed multi-purpose communication network bringing the benefits and facilities of System X to the nation’s business community at the earliest possible date.

 In here we can see the very early stirrings of the home internet that would become ubiquitous in future decades.
-A [1980s booklet for BT staff](https://www.digitalarchives.bt.com/CalmView/Record.aspx?src=CalmView.Catalog&id=BTA%2f3+BT1%2f13+COM%2fCOM7%2f9%2fEHA+2753&pos=1), listing the benefits of the service, imagines a System X-enabled “office of the future”, in which we will have “multi-function business terminals, enabling simultaneous transmission of voice and ‘non-voice’”, “electronic mail” and “an integrated paperless system for data acquisition and all usual functions”.
+And, beyond the home, a [1980s booklet for BT staff](https://www.digitalarchives.bt.com/CalmView/Record.aspx?src=CalmView.Catalog&id=BTA%2f3+BT1%2f13+COM%2fCOM7%2f9%2fEHA+2753&pos=1), listing the benefits of the service, imagines a System X-enabled “office of the future”, in which we will have “multi-function business terminals, enabling simultaneous transmission of voice and ‘non-voice’”, “electronic mail” and “an integrated paperless system for data acquisition and all usual functions”.

 So, what actually happened?
 From a promising start, System X didn’t fulfil the high hopes placed in it.